Hartselle is located approximately 10 miles south of Decatur, Alabama.

 He spent years collecting old materials such as tiles, glass bottles and face cream jars to create these magnificent miniature sculptures for all to see.

-You can see the intricate details and attention to detail in every building, from St. Peter’s Square and Basilica in Rome, to the old city of Jerusalem.
+I was impressed by the intricate details and attention to detail in every building, from St. Peter’s Square and Basilica in Rome, to the old city of Jerusalem.

 14. Visit the Dancy-Polk House